nilin/proma/README.md

-# Self-Proximal Policy Gradients without pi-old
+# ISOPO: Proximal policy gradients without pi-old

 **Nilin Abrahamsen**

-This repo is a fork of [VeRL](https://github.com/volcengine/verl) to demonstrate the ISOPO self-proximal policy gradient.
+This repo contains a demonstration of the ISOPO isometric policy gradient (https://arxiv.org/pdf/2512.23353).
+It is a fork of [VeRL](https://github.com/volcengine/verl).

 ### Setup